Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 - Sticker Framework
   - Support for on-demand daemon launch has been added.
   - Support for whitelist to limit access to the sticker DB has been added.
-  - APIs to set/get display type of sticker (emoji, wallpaper) have been added.
+  - API set to set/get display type of sticker (emoji, wallpaper) has been added.
-  - APIs to delete sticker using URI have been added.
+  - API set to delete sticker using URI has been added.
-  - APIs for managing recent stickers history have been added.
+  - API set for managing recent stickers history has been added.
   - API for registering has been added whenever sticker info is changed.

 ### Fixes

-- Reference display for IoT headed is 7 inch display with 1280x720 resolution.
+- Reference display for IoT headed has been added.
+It is 7 inch display with 1280x720 resolution.
 - Input Framework
-  - The bug fix for language and return key type callback not working has been added.
+  - The bug for language and return key type callback not working has been fixed.
   - It has been modified to call language_changed, accessibility_changed callback on the C# IME.
   - Many code defects detected by the static analysis tool have been fixed.
   - Compilation warnings while building with GCC-9 have been fixed.
 - Sticker Framework
-  - It has been modified to create the DB tables when sticker daemon was not launched.
+  - It has been modified to create the DB tables when sticker daemon is not launched.
 - Voice Framework
   - Many code defects detected by the static analysis tool have been fixed.
   - Compilation warnings while building with GCC-9 have been fixed.
-  - The bug fix for thread safety issue on voice command has been added.
+  - The thread safety issue on voice command has been fixed.
-  - The bug fix for memory leak issue has been added.
+  - The memory leak issue has been fixed.
-  - The bug fix for checking utf8 validation has been added.
+  - The checking UTF-8 validation bug has been fixed.

 ### Known Issues

-- efl-theme-tizen-wearable is under developing, and will be completed by the next release.
+- efl-theme-tizen-wearable is under development, and will be completed by the next release.
-- efl-theme-tizen-common is under developing, and will be completed by the next release.
+- efl-theme-tizen-common is under development, and will be completed by the next release.

 ## Multimedia framework